wp-plugins/amazon-link/readme.txt

 Since the reliability of guessing your visitors best Amazon store is questionable, an alternative is to enable the 'Multinational Link' option, this will enable a small popup for each link allowing the site visitor to choose the most appropriate site (based on local or language).

+On the Post and Page administrative pages there is also a box to help add the shortcodes, if you already know the ASIN then simply enter it into the ASIN input and click on 'Send To Editor'.
+If not then there is a facility to search Amazon, by Index, Product Title and or Product Author/Artist.

 == Installation ==

 1. Upload 'amazon-link.zip' to the '/wp-content/plugins/' directory and unzip it.